 We first illustrate the EFNN architecture by reformulating the classical 2D Ising model within the EFNN framework.
-The Hamiltonian of a classical 2D Ising model is defined as $H(S)=-J \sum_{\langle i j\rangle} s_{i} s_{j}$, where $\langle i j\rangle$ denotes a summation over pairs of nearest-neighbor sites, $s_{i}=\pm 1$ represents the spin at site $i$, $J$ is the interaction strength between two spins, and $S$ is the collection of all spins.
-First, we define the effective field on spin $s_{i}$ as $\phi_{i}(S)$, which is equal to the sum of the nearest neighbor spins of $s_{i}$ multiplied by $-\frac{J}{2}$.
-Then, we define the independent spin (quasi-particle) as $s_{i}\phi_{i}(S)$, hence the total energy reads $H(S)=\sum_{i}s_{i}\phi_{i}(S)$.
-As illustrated schematically in Fig.~\ref{fig:figure1}(a), the interacting spins are first mapped to an effective field, then the effective field combining with the interacting spins is mapped to independent spins.
+The Hamiltonian of a classical 2D Ising model is defined as $H(S)=-J \sum_{\langle i ,j\rangle} s_{i} s_{j}$, where $\langle i, j\rangle$ denotes a summation over pairs of nearest-neighbor sites, $s_{i}=\pm 1$ represents the spin at site $i$, $J$ is the interaction strength between two spins, and $S$ is the collection of all spins.
+We define the effective field on spin $s_{i}$ as $\phi_{i}(S)=-\frac{J}{2}\times (\textrm{sum of nearest neighbors})$, and the quasi-particle as $s_{i}\phi_{i}(S)$, yielding total energy $H(S)=\sum_{i}s_{i}\phi_{i}(S)$.
+As illustrated schematically in Fig.~\ref{fig:figure1}(a), the interacting spins are first mapped to an effective field, then the effective field element-wise multiplied with the interacting spins is mapped to independent spins.
 Finally, a summation is performed over the independent spins, and the total energy is obtained.
-We reformulate the computational procedure within a DNN-like structure, depicted in Fig.~\ref{fig:figure1}(b).
-Here, $S_{0}=S$ is the input layer, representing the interacting spins.
+We reformulate this as a neural network structure (Fig.~\ref{fig:figure1}(b)), where $S_{0} = S$ represents the interacting spins.
 The effective field layer $F_{1}$ and the quasi-particle layer $S_{1}$ constitute a single field-particle (FP) layer.
 The evaluation of $S_{1}$ relies on both the effective layer $F_{1}$ and the interacting spin layer $S_{0}$, therefore a connection is required from $S_{0}$ to $S_{1}$, as well as from $F_{1}$ to $S_{1}$, distinguishing this architecture from a standard DNN.
 Finally, a summation is performed over $S_{1}$ to obtain the energy $E$.